Generalized State Discrimination for Tunable Quantum Key Distribution: The phiQKD Protocol

-In Figure~\ref{fig:phi_opt}, we see that the value of $\phi_{OPT} \in \{0,0.274995\}$.
-This is a crucial discovery, since it shows that by tweaking the IDP basis by a very small angle (about 16 degrees), we can achieve a much-improved key rate in the modified B92 protocol, i.e., the phiQKD protocol.
+We also found out the value of $\phi_{OPT}$ for any value of $\theta \in \{0,\frac{\pi}{2}\}$ for which a positive secure key rate exists.
+In Fig.~\ref{fig:phi_opt}, we see that the value of $\phi_{OPT} \in \{0,0.274995\}$.
+This is a crucial discovery, since it shows that by tweaking the USD basis by a very small angle (about 16 degrees), we can achieve a much-improved key rate in the modified B92 protocol, i.e., the phiQKD protocol.
 At the boundary point i.e. for $\theta=\frac{\pi}{2}$ we find that $\phi_{OPT}=0~rad$.
 This also agrees with our formulation since at $\theta = \frac{\pi}{2}$ the projective measurement is sufficient to perfectly distinguish between two states.